Laci1953/Cowgol_on_CP_M/README.md

  - COWLINK.COM , part of the Cowgol compiler (a modified variant of the original COWLINK written by David Given)
  - COWFIX.COM , interface to Z80AS (transforms the COWLINK's output to a syntax accepted by Z80AS)
  - Z80AS.COM , the assembler ( see https://github.com/Laci1953/Z80AS )
- - LNK.COM , the HiTech's linker
+ - LINK.COM , the HiTech's linker
+ - CPP.COM , the HiTech's C pre-processor
+ - P1.COM , the HiTech's C compiler pass 1
+ - CGEN.COM , the HiTech's C compiler pass 2
+ - OPTIM.COM , the HiTech's C compiler optimizer

 Also, the library file "cowgol.coo" must be present.